I thought the personalized shampoo and conditioner trend was BS, but Prose Hair made me a believer

 While celebrities have access to custom-made products that are formulated specifically for their needs, the rest of us have to make do with what we can pick up at the shop.
 In general, having a customized beauty routine is extremely expensive and luxurious, putting it out of reach for mere mortals like the rest of us.
-However, Prose Hair is shaking up the industry with customized hair products like shampoo and conditioner at a reasonable price point (we’re talking the $20-$40 range).
+However, Prose Hair is shaking up the industry with customized hair products like shampoo and conditioner at a reasonable price point (we’re talking the $22-$40 range).
 Now everyone can have their very own hair regimen that suits their individual needs.

-They look at factors including the amount of sebum in your hair, as well as your hair’s texture, sensitivity, dandruff, volume, dryness or damage, and then they start the process of determining what kind of ingredients would work best for you.
-They also help you set hair goals such as how much volume you desire, what kind of texture you prefer (from a range of smooth to curly), and how important shine is to you.
+They look at factors including the amount of sebum in your hair, as well as your hair’s texture, sensitivity, dandruff, volume, dryness, and damage level, then they start the process of determining what kind of ingredients would work best for you.
+Prose Hair also helps you set hair goals such as how much volume you desire, what kind of texture you prefer (from a range of smooth to curly), and how important shine is to you.

 This includes tricky ingredients like silicone, which some people prefer to avoid since too much of it can build up over time and cause your hair to become slippery, limp, and lifeless.

-How it works:
+How Prose Hair care works:

-If you’re in LA, NY, or SF, there are a few salons that offer an in-person consultation with a stylist that will go more in depth about your hair, but it isn’t necessary—you can answer questions on Prose’s website and order from there.
-I was able to meet up with Prose stylist Faith Huffnagle who walked me through the process.
+If you’re in L.A., N.Y.C., or San Francisco, there are a few salons that offer an in-person consultation with a stylist that will go more in depth about your hair, but it isn’t necessary—you can answer questions on Prose Hair’s website and order from there.
+I was able to meet up with Prose Hair stylist Faith Huffnagle who walked me through the process.

 Dirty hair, don’t care.
 Note the greasy roots, flat hair, and dry, scraggly ends.
 Gorgeous!

-The Prose masks are meant to be used prior to washing your hair, which takes some mental gymnastics to get used to.
+The Prose Hair masks are meant to be used prior to washing your hair, which takes some mental gymnastics to get used to.
 I was skeptical at first, thinking that the shampoo would wash away the mask, but in fact, I can tell that my hair is softer and my ends are less parched on the days that I use it.
 It doesn’t feel quite as nourishing as the heavy after-shampoo masks I’m used to, but it does make a difference.
 Especially if you don’t have bleached, damaged hair like I do, you’ll like its gentle effectiveness.

 Conversely, I was curious to see if the conditioner would be able to hydrate my hair to the extent it needs it these days.
 I’ve been using a purple hair masque for months now and was hesitant to leave it behind, fearing that it would turn my hair brassy.
-Luckily, not only does this conditioner adequately get all my insane tangles out, but it really does leave my hair feeling healthy and hydrated.
+Luckily, not only does the Prose Hair conditioner adequately get all my insane tangles out, but it really does leave my hair feeling healthy and hydrated.
 The result is soft, shiny hair that feels super clean.
 It’s not quite as buttery as when I use a heavy duty masque, TBH, but it more than does the job.

 Voila—my hair is fluffy and soft, and the color is nice and bright.
 What a difference.

-I tested the products for three weeks and pretty much immediately noticed the results.
+I tested my Prose Hair products for three weeks and pretty much immediately noticed the results.
 They weren’t drastic, but they were pleasant, and my hair stayed clean for my required four days at a time.
-At the end of the day, the fact that the ingredients were customized for my specific hair needs and they didn’t cost an arm and a leg is amazing— the products are in the $22-$40 range, which is great for bespoke products.
+At the end of the day, the fact that the ingredients were customized for my specific hair needs and didn’t cost an arm and a leg is amazing—Prose Hair products are in the $22-$40 range, which is great for bespoke products.